 Overbites, which occur when the upper teeth completely cover the lower teeth or project further than the lower teeth.

 Crossbites.
 A crossbite can occur when one or more upper teeth bite inside of the lower teeth.

-The Pros and Cons of Clear Aligner Treatment in Langley
+The Pros and Cons of Orthodontics Langley Treatment and Invisalign

 Invisalign is one of the most popular options for correcting bite issues or teeth alignment in Langley.
 Like any other dental treatment, there are pros and cons that need to be considered.